Money lenders offer a wide variety of flexible financing options, which can provide funding for a variety of situations.

 How do money lenders work?

 Money lenders work by offering money at a given interest rate.
-They disburse loans upfront or offer financing as needed (revolving credit) and charge an interest rate on the borrowed amount.
-This may be a fixed or variable interest rate depending on what you’ve applied for.
+They lend money upfront or offer financing as needed (revolving credit) and charge an interest rate on the borrowed amount.
+This may be a fixed or variable interest rate depending on what someone has applied for.

 What kinds of money lenders are there?